Pallavi-Sinha-12/Expense-Tracker-Chatbot/README.md

 - `config.yml` - Contains training configurations for the NLU pipeline and policy ensemble
 - `Expense-Tracker-Chatbot.py` - This is the main script for our Expense Tracker Chatbot's user interface.
 This Python script uses the Streamlit library to create an interactive and user-friendly interface for the chatbot.
 - `requirements.txt` - This file specifies the Python dependencies required to run the project.
+- `database/` - This folder contains the necessary files to connect to the database to submit and retrieve expense data.
+- `database/postgres_sql_database/` - This folder contains the necessary files to connect to the PostgreSQL database to submit and retrieve expense data.
+- `database/postgres_sql_database/setup_script.sql` - This SQL script creates user, database, schema and table in PostgreSQL database.
+- `database/postgres_sql_database/PostgresSQLDatabaseConfig.py` - This Python script contains the database configuration details.
+- `database/postgres_sql_database/PostgresVisualisationQuery.py` - This Python script creates SQL Query to retrieve expense data for displaying visual reports based on user's request.
+- `database/postgres_sql_database/PostgresSQLDatabaseConnector.py` - This Python script uses the psycopg2 library to connect to the PostgreSQL database and contains functions to insert and retrieve expense data.
-- `database/` - This folder contains the necessary files to connect to the Azure SQL Database to submit and retrieve expense data.
+- `database/azure_sql_database/` - This folder contains the necessary files to connect to the Azure SQL database to submit and retrieve expense data.
-- `database/azure_key_vault.py` - This Python script uses the Azure Key Vault library to retrieve the database password from Azure Key Vault.
+- `database/azure_sql_database/AzureKeyVault.py` - This Python script uses the Azure Key Vault library to retrieve the database password from Azure Key Vault.
-- `database/DatabaseConfig.py` - This Python script contains the database configuration details.
+- `database/azure_sql_database/AzureSQLDatabaseConfig.py` - This Python script contains the database configuration details.
-- `database/SQLQuery.py` - This Python script creates SQL Query to retrieve expense data for displaying visual reports based on user's request.
+- `database/azure_sql_database/AzureSQLVisualisationQuery.py` - This Python script creates SQL Query to retrieve expense data for displaying visual reports based on user's request.
-- `database/SQLDatabase.py` - This Python script uses the pyodbc library to connect to the Azure SQL Database and contains functions to insert and retrieve expense data.
+- `database/azure_sql_database/AzureSQLDatabaseConnector.py` - This Python script uses the pyodbc library to connect to the Azure SQL Database and contains functions to insert and retrieve expense data.
+- `database/azure_sql_database/AzureKeyVault.py` - This Python script uses the Azure Key Vault library to retrieve the database password from Azure Key Vault.
+- `database/DatabaseConnector.py` - This Python script contains DatabaseConnector class which is used to connect to the database and contains functions to insert and retrieve expense data.
+Any new database connector class should inherit this class.
+- `database/VisualisationQuery.py` - This Python script creates SQL Query to retrieve expense data for displaying visual reports based on user's request.
+Any new database visualisation query class should inherit this class.
+- `database/DatabaseFactory.py` - This Python script contains DatabaseFactory class which is used to create database connector and visualisation query objects based on database type.
 - `models/` - After training, Rasa stores model files in this directory.
 This folder is created when you train the chatbot.
 - `data_exporter/CSVFile.py` - This Python script contains functions to export data for requested visual report to a CSV file.
 - `data_exporter/exports` - This folder contains the CSV files exported for requested visual reports.
 This folder is created when you request a visual report.